 DMS will construe the suspension of PAs in such a way as to result in the least amount of disruption to services to recipients.
-Therefore, for recipients who are existing patients for whom medical necessity criteria would dictate a continuation of the same number of treatments for the next treatment period, DMS will allow a continuation of the same number of treatments for that a new 90 days of treatment can be started.
+Therefore, for recipients who are existing patients for whom medical necessity criteria would dictate a continuation of the same number of treatments for the next treatment period, DMS will allow a continuation of the same number of treatments for the next period so that a new 90 days of treatment can be started.